fpauer/TextMatchingSimilarity/README.md

 Jaccard similarity can then be used as the simplest method for computing likeness as the proportion of tokens shared by both strings.

-So it was possible to reduce the running time by 65% and
+So it was possible to reduce the running time overall 25% from the first aprroach